 Note 2.
 The 3 Business Days the Company has to acknowledge receipt of the Interconnecting Customer’s Interconnection Application is included within the 10 business day Time Frame for the Company to review the Interconnection Application’s completeness.

+Note 2A: Non-exporting projects that meet the criteria established in Section 4.3 should be reviewed within 15 Business Days.
+Full export and Limited Export projects shall be reviewed within 25 Business Days.

 Note 3.
 In the event that an Interconnection Application in the Expedited Process fails the Review Screens in Figure 1 and/or the Supplemental Review, it shall be reviewed under the Standard Process following Standard Process Time Frames.